AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

     ![Click button to checkout main](../../../img/working-with-branches-1.png){width="600"}
 </figure>

-2. Create a and checkout a new branch by right-clicking on the `main` branch and selecting `Create branch here`.
+2. Create and checkout a new branch by right-clicking on the `main` branch and selecting `Create branch here`.

 <figure markdown="span">
     ![Create branch](../../../img/working-with-branches-2.png){width="600"}